 Egg Peritonitis (Egg bound hens)

-The most common reason that eggs get stuck inside hens is from jumping off high perches.
+The most common reason that eggs get stuck inside hens is from jumping off high perches and a calcium deficiency.
 If your hen is egg bound she may walk stiff legged or she may simply sit and try to push her egg out.
 If her egg is stuck she is egg bound.
 There are several things you can do to relieve her pain and prevent the very real possibility of her dying.
 You can give her a bath in warm soapy water.
 (The original Dawn dish soap works good for this).
 Wait a few hours or so and if she does not pass the egg by the next morning you can use virgin olive oil or mineral oil placed in a syringe with no needle on the end, insert it gently into her vent to help her discharge the egg.
 If after a few hours she still has not discharged the egg, you may have to use vinyl gloves (not latex with the powder coating) and olive oil or mineral oil and insert your finger to locate and remove the egg.
 Be sure to give her a warm place, separate from the other chickens until she releases the egg and has fully recovered.
 (We do not recommend busting the egg inside the hen, except as a very last resort).

 Egg bound chicken homebrew cure video

 If you suspect your hen is egg bound, she probably is.
 From time to time some hens will become egg bound and if left untreated often result in illness and death.

 There are several ways a hen can become egg bound.